Part of the complete guide to understanding addiction

 Codeine has a serum half-life of approximately 2.5 hours, though some studies have reported figures as high as 4.9 hours, which would be consistent with an active metabolite, morphine-6-glucuronide.
 The analgesic activity of codeine is due to both the parent drug and the M3G metabolite.

-Opioid addiction treatment is available.
-Reach out today to Avenues to get your road to recovery started.
+If you’re addicted to opioids and wondering how long do opioids stay in your system, opioid addiction treatment is available.
+Reach out to Avenues Recovery to hear more about our drug detox treatment programs and get your road to recovery started.